eunices/techladies-technical-task/README.md

 Links: App (React) https://eunix-todo.herokuapp.com/ | Express https://safe-plains-22118.herokuapp.com/

 Problem: the React app did not work with error `Invalid Host header` (tried reading up on the issue but was not able to resolve), and also not sure how to make API calls to the Express app (locally, I used `proxy` in `packages.json`.
 The Express API worked though.
-I could make API calls.
+I could make APIs calls (e.g., GET from /todos/all).

 ### Strategy 2 (which also did not work out too)